ggallohernandez/gopapi-local/README.md

 :warning: This is a work in progress. :warning:

 Gopapi is a demo project to show skills in PHP (without a framework), NGINX, Docker, SmallStep, and React.
+It was built using some of the best practices I've learned over the years like Containerization, TDD, SOLID principles, GRASP and GOF patterns.

 Gopapi Local is a local development environment for Gopapi.
 It is a Docker Compose project that runs an NGIX server that proxies the Gopapi API and frontend.